 If you are using a Facebook Page as a website then naturally you will want to generate traffic.
-With a website you may typically use any number of advertising channels whether Google or Bing Ads, Facebook ads or even niche advertising networks.
+With a website, you may typically use any number of advertising channels whether Google or Bing Ads, Facebook ads or even niche advertising networks.

 You may also be working on your content and SEO in order to generate organic traffic.
 If you have an affiliate program you will be benefiting from additional referral traffic too.

-With a Facebook page you will have to rely on Facebook Ads to drive traffic.
+With a Facebook page, you will have to rely on Facebook Ads to drive traffic.
 As far as organic Facebook page traffic goes, well you are going to have to live with some disappointment here because you won’t get much without very regular posting combined with ads and post boosting.

 Your actual cost of generating traffic will probably depend on your budget.
 The number of visits, clicks, impressions, etc. are the things that will vary.
 What you are going to have to weigh up is which platform helps you generate more leads and more importantly sales.

 Websites win hands down when it comes to brand impact.
-The fact is, when someone is on your Facebook page your brand does not command exclusive attention.
+The fact is when someone is on your Facebook page your brand does not command exclusive attention.
 Remember the big blue giant I mentioned earlier?

-A website allows you complete creative control over how you present your brand.
+A website allows you to have complete creative control over how you present your brand.
 You don’t have to compete for attention on your own website and attention is a key ingredient for real online success.

 Attention value is of course connected to brand impact but it goes further.